My values - Working with Elton

 There is a lot of talk by so-called 'experts' about being authentic and showing that in the content you put out, especially so as a small business owner in a competitive industry.
 You have to stand out from your competition and let people get to know you.
 People buy from people after all.

 But even those experts aren't truly authentic.
 Why?
 Because they are driven by a different desire.
 Success.

 With success comes a certain level of mask-wearing.
 You don't want to be truly authentic in case you offend someone or a group of people.
-Now obviously, if you bare prejudice of any sort, then it's probably best you keep your thoughts to yourself as those types of comments are never going to turn out well for your business, unless of course, your ideal clients bare similar prejudice.
+Now obviously, if you bear prejudice of any sort, then it's probably best you keep your thoughts to yourself as those types of comments are never going to turn out well for your business, unless of course, your ideal clients bear similar prejudice.

 But I see so many experts that never really give their opinion on anything.
 For example Brexit.
 Many never took a stance.
 Sitting on the fence was seen as being the best brand strategy.
-My opinion on Brexit is simple, it should never have happened and I hate the fact that the UK (primarily England and Wales) want to divide themselves further from the greater world society.
+My opinion on Brexit is simple, it should never have happened and I hate the fact that the UK (primarily England and Wales) want to divide itself further from the greater world society.
 And we'll leave it at that.